chun9l/UMBridge_Loadbalancer/README.md

 This is the repository for the ISC paper "A Performance Analysis of UQ Workflows on HPC Systems"

 We provide both the code and data for reproducibility.
-The code are located in two separate folders name "slurm" and "hq", whereas the data are located in results.
+The code are located in two separate folders name `umbridge` and `slurm`, whereas the data are located in `results`.
 Each of these folders has their own README for instructions.

 You can find our paper here: